 Church Online -Live Steaming

-A shutdown of Sunday Services and mid-week ministries means we have the opportunity to do 'church' differently; with the right online engagement, churches can worship together, preach, pray for each other, give financially and to build community.
+Many churches have experimented with doing 'church' differently; with the right engagement, churches can worship together, preach, pray for each other, give financially and build community online.

 Live streaming is only a first step it is not the full solution.
 Rather, we need to shift the entire model of church to an online community with multiple ministry expressions.
 Church is a people community, and this situation is best viewed through a people-centric lens.